 4. Travel through the Salar de Uyuni in Bolivia Over 10,000 km2 in size, Salar de Uyuni is the world’s most extensive salt flats.
 Marvel at a white horizon that transforms into the clearest night sky after the sun sets.
 Play with scale and perspective to take some of the most original pictures by creating optical illusions.
 And, for the ultimate experience, stay in Uyuni’s salt hotels an accommodation entirely made out of salt.

 Contact us today if you want to book one of these unique destinations in South America.
-Or if you wish to learn about other marvelous destinations in Latin America.
+Or if you wish to learn about other marvellous destinations in Latin America.
 After all, our team is always ready to assist you throughout the process.

 Looking for unique destinations for your trip to South America?
 Check out some of our most recommended off-the-beaten track favourites!